jazzypants1989/jessquery/README.md

 ### promisify

-Converts any function that uses callbacks into a function that returns a promise, allowing easy integration into DomProxy chains.
+Wraps a function in a promise, allowing easy integration into DomProxy chains..
 This is particularly useful for things like setTimeout, setInterval, and any older APIs that use callbacks.
 This works just like building a normal promise: call the resolve function when the function is successful, and call the reject function when it fails.
+The value that you pass will get passed to whatever method you use to consume the promise.

 If the function does not call either resolve or reject within the specified timeout, the promise will automatically reject.
-If you call the resolve function, the promise will resolve with the value you pass into it.
-If you call the reject function, the promise will reject with the value you pass into it.

-Every promise that rejects or error found inside of a promisified function will get routed through the default error handler (which you can set with the setErrorHandler function).
+Every promise that rejects and any error found inside of a promisified function will get routed through the default error handler (which you can set with the [setErrorHandler](#seterrorhandler) function).

-To use this function in the middle of a chain:

-- You can use it to provide values to one of the DomProxy methods like text() or html().

-OR

-- You can use the DomProxy.do method to execute the function and use the result on the element or elements represented by the DomProxy or DomProxyCollection.
+The easiest way the function that you get from this method is to use it to provide values to one of the `DomProxy` methods like text() or html(), but you can also use the [DomProxy.do](#domproxydo) / [DomProxyCollection.do](#domproxycollectiondo) method to execute the function and use the result on the element / elements represented by them.

 - **fn: (...args: any[]) => void**